 - Please use the official logo and templates, located under oliver/Public/Public Relations, for all i10 presentations or posters

-- If you find any broken or missing equipment (hardware and software), please email the i10 Help Desk with a brief description of the defect.
-We will try to fix it as soon as possible.
+- If you find any broken or missing equipment (hardware or software), please email the

 - And when it's time to leave our chair, please check our Bye page for helpful information what to do.

-- Clarissa is a trained first-aid helper - if you find someone who, say, went into shock after waking a Mac from sleep to find Windows running on it, and you don't know what to do, get to her.
+- Clarissa and René are trained first-aid helpers — if you find someone who, say, went into shock after waking a Mac from sleep to find Windows running on it, and you don't know what to do, get one of them.

 - First-aid boxes are located in the kitchen and in the Fab Lab

-- For heart attacks, a new defibrillator is downstairs in the main foyer near the Hausmeister's office.
-He also knows how to use it, but it's designed to be usable by anybody (it checks ECG heart activity automatically before applying shock).
+- For heart attacks, two new defibrillator is downstairs in the sports tract.
+One is located in front of the Aula 2 and the other is downstairs in front of the sports hall.
+Both are designed to be usable by anybody (it checks ECG heart activity automatically before applying shock).

 And We Get Paid For This!